Charles E. Spahr: Standard Oil career path

 Spahr's first job after graduating from college was as an analytical statistician at the Sugar Creek refinery with a monthly salary of $100.

 After his time at Harvard Business School, Spahr returned to Bartlesville for roughly six months before going to work for Standard Oil in Cleveland, Ohio, where he remained for the next 38 years.
 His first position was that of Pipeline Designer.
 In 1936 he started working in Phillips Petroleum Co., first as a field engineer, then as assistant to the vice president for engineering.

 Sparh joined Standard Oil (Ohio) in 1939, building pipelines.
 There, Spahr became Vice President of Transportation in 1951, in charge of barges, waterways, etc. In 1952, he served in the US government’s Petroleum Administration for Defense as director of the supply and transportation division.

 In 1955, he became Sohio's Executive Vice President of all operations other than oil production and exploration.
 Attaining the position of President in 1957, and in charge of all operations, Spahr was the youngest President in Sohio history.
 He was then awarded the position of Chief Executive Officer in 1959.
-In 1974 and 1975 Sparh served in industry trade groups obtaining the position of chairman of the American Petroleum Institute.
+In 1974 and 1975 Spahr served in industry trade groups obtaining the position of chairman of the American Petroleum Institute.

 Spahr claimed that in his competition for the CEO position, the board was composed of employees of Sohio and members from outside of the company.
 The board announced their decision to interview an employee from inside the company, and a second member from outside.
 The board had decided to select the outside member, who was from an industry unrelated to petroleum.
 When they approached Spahr, he reputedly stated that if not he was not named as CEO, then he would seek employment elsewhere.
 The board changed its decision.